-Learn how to fix other common gutter problems.
+Visit our blog to learn more about other common gutter problems.

 Gutters are your first line of defense against water damage to your home.
 Gutters redirect water that flows down your roof away from your home and towards a drainage area that’s a safe distance from your house—water that would otherwise drip along the sides of your home and accumulate around your foundation.

-Gutters still play an essential role in protecting both your home’s value and the home itself.
+Gutters play an essential role in protecting both your home’s value and the home itself.

 Copper gutters are beautiful.
 Usually you will find them on the eaves of heritage homes (restoration projects) or architectural builds that have a lot rustic elegance.
 Over time, copper can get a rich patina look – that beautiful mix of aqua blue green, and light brown adding to the uniqueness of the home.

-Cosmetics aside, choose copper gutters because they are long lasting and more resilient than gutters made with alternate materials.
+Cosmetics aside, copper gutters are long lasting and more resilient than gutters made with alternate materials.
 It’s always a good idea to have a professional gutter company handle regular cleaning and maintenance.